unityosOSS/originui-website/README.md

 ## OriginUi website
-This the new and refreshed website of OriginUi written in [NextJS] (https://nextjs.org).
+This the new and refreshed website of OriginUi written in [NextJS](https://nextjs.org).

 ## Features of the new site:
  - More fancy device list